19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 That’s Creamer’s Dairy behind me

-Originally created by the Creamers as a dairy farm in 1928, Creamer’s Field now serves as a beautiful space for wildlife viewing, research, and nature education (source).
-And in 1977, Creamers Fields was admitted to the National Register of Historic Places!
+Created by the Creamers as a dairy farm in 1928, Creamer’s Field is now a beautiful space for wildlife viewing, research, and nature education (source).
+In 1977, Creamers Fields was admitted to the National Register of Historic Places!

 I’ve gone there to watch the Northern Lights, for a relaxing walk, and even for a photoshoot.
-There are many trails for hiking and running and you’ll discover ponds and wetlands as you go deeper into the Field.
+There are many trails for hiking and running, and as you go deeper into the field, you’ll discover ponds and wetlands.

-Spring is the best time to see the migratory birds and watch them change colors.
+Spring is the best time to see and watch the migratory birds change colors.

 Cost: Free